 By watching TV commercials, it seems that rear-facing backup cameras are all the rage in new trucks and SUV’s.
 They are supposed to reduce the risk of hurting a child, animal, or anything else that can be behind the vehicle but is short enough that you can’t readily see it through the rear window.
-But this article points out that backover injuries or fatalities may not really be as big of a problem as the commercials would have you believe, particularly when compared to the number of child fatalities that are caused by children being improperly restrained- not using a seatbelt, booster chair, or car seat.
-The article also argues that the cost of the cameras may not be justified because backover injuries are not as big of a problem as people think.
+But back over injuries or fatalities may not really be as big of a problem as the commercials would have you believe, particularly when compared to the number of child fatalities that are caused by children being improperly restrained- not using a seatbelt, booster chair, or car seat.
+The article also argues that the cost of the cameras may not be justified because back-over injuries are not as big of a problem as people think.

-According to the article, in 2011 “back-overs” were the cause of 79 child deaths.
+According to the article, in 2011 “back-overs” caused 79 child deaths.
 You cannot minimize 79 dead children.
 Each one is a tragedy.
 Everyone in Baltimore cried with Todd Heap after his tragedy.
 (Not for nothing, but it probably saved some injuries and lives.
 I know I back into my garage very differently as a result.)
 And I would push back on the idea that backup cameras are not worth the $2 billion.
-Consumers like them and they are saving injuries and deaths every year under any calculation.
+Consumers like them, and they are saving injuries and deaths every year under any calculation.

-But the for the same year 371 unrestrained children under 15 died in car wrecks.
+But in the same year, 371 unrestrained children under 15 died in car wrecks.
 I only see these backup cameras in new, usually expensive vehicles.
 If I am reading the graph in the article correctly, if backup cameras were required in all new vehicles, the estimated cost would be over 2 billion dollars a year.
 I wonder what it would cost (if it’s even possible) to install something that wouldn’t let you drive the car if a child was unbuckled or unrestrained?